 See the individual product descriptions for details.

-Multi-state database systems are dependent upon getting their data from the individual state and county jurisdictions.
-If an individual state or county does not update its data to the multi-state system on a regular basis, or at all for that matter, the system may have holes in its coverage area.
-Therefore, multi-state database records should be used only as a tool to uncover areas requiring additional research.
+National database systems are dependent upon getting their data from the individual state and county jurisdictions.
+If an individual state or county does not update its data to the national system on a regular basis, or at all for that matter, the system may have holes in its coverage area.
+Therefore, national database records should be used only as a tool to uncover areas requiring additional research.

 A "no record" result will turn around instantly however, when this verification on "yes record hits" is required the results of the completed search will be delayed by 24 - 72 hours while the verification search completes.